system76/docs/content/linux-gaming.md

 ![Pop!_Shop Steam](/images/linux-gaming/pop-shop_steam.png)

-Once installed, use the Activities Overview to search for and run <u>Steam</u>.
+Once installed, use the Application button to search for and run <u>Steam</u>.

 ### Install Steam From Command Line